voef-observatory/voef-observatory.github.io/index.md

 ## People

 VOEF is an open and collaborative research initiative.
 Scholars and practitioners who are interested in contributing to, or collaborating with, the Observatory are warmly invited to contact us.
-Membership is granted through a co‑optation process to ensure academic excellence, scientific integrity and coherence with the Observatory’s mission.
+Membership is granted through a co‑optation process to ensure academic excellence, scientific integrity, and coherence with the Observatory’s mission.

 The Director of VOEF is [Nguyễn Văn Phú](https://sites.google.com/view/nguyen-van/), PhD, Research Professor at EconomiX (CNRS & Paris Nanterre University).